wwu-webtech/ashlar/source/_docs/patterns/02-molecules/background-video/background-video.md

   ```
 ## Pattern Notes

 Using this pattern may decrease site accessibility, usability and performance, depending on the video and content used.

+### Performance
 Due to video using more bandwidth to load, content creators and editors should ensure the video is adding meaningful content and purpose, in addition to visual aesthetic.

-If a high quality banner image can also convey the intended message, or the purpose is strictly visual flair, image format is preferred over video.
-With informative/decorative images, alt text is usually enough to make the content accessible (vs. transcripts, captions, audio descriptions, or a combo of the three with video).
+If a high quality banner image can also convey the intended message, or the purpose is strictly visual flair, compressed image formats are preferred over video (WebP, SVG, compressed JPEG/PNG).

+### Accessibility
 If using this pattern, the following accessibility features must be included:

 * For short-form video (less than 10 seconds): a text-based description of visuals must be provided through the alt attribute.
+Note: this approach **only meets level A** of the Web Content Accessibility Guidelines, not AA as Western aims for and [is required to meet](https://www.wwu.edu/commitment-accessibility).
   * Example: "4-second looping animation.
 The Mars Rover Curiosity scours for samples as the camera pans to reveal a vast, red landscape."
 * For long-form video (10 seconds or longer), a link to an [audio-described video](https://urm.wwu.edu/accessibility/guide/provide-audio-descriptions-time-based-media) must be provided.